Otojon/game-dev-final-proj/README.md

 - **Temur Umidov** - 210023
 # Survival Shooter Game

 Welcome to the **Survival Shooter Game**!
-This project is a thrilling single-player survival shooter game where players fend off waves of enemies, manage resources, and explore dynamic environments to survive as long as possible.
+This project is a single-player survival shooter game where players fend off waves of enemies, manage resources, and explore dynamic environments to survive as long as possible.

 ---